-For purposes of this award term and condition:
+For purposes of this award term-

-- a.
-Administrative proceeding means a non-judicial process that is adjudicatory in nature in order to make a determination of fault or liability (e.g., Securities and Exchange Commission Administrative proceedings, Civilian Board of Contract Appeals proceedings, and Armed Services Board of Contract Appeals proceedings).
-This includes proceedings at the Federal and State level but only in connection with performance of a Federal contract or grant.
-It does not include audits, site visits, corrective plans, or inspection of deliverables. - b.
-Conviction, for purposes of this award term and condition, means a judgment or conviction of a criminal offense by any court of competent jurisdiction, whether entered upon a verdict or a plea, and includes a conviction entered upon a plea of nolo contendere. - c.
-Total value of currently active grants, cooperative agreements, and procurement contracts includes- - (1) Only the Federal share of the funding under any Federal award with a cost share or match requirement; and - (2) The value of all expected funding increments under a Federal award and options, even if not yet exercised.
+Administrative proceeding means a non-judicial process that is adjudicatory in nature to make a determination of fault or liability (for example, Securities and Exchange Commission Administrative proceedings, Civilian Board of Contract Appeals proceedings, and Armed Services Board of Contract Appeals proceedings).
+This includes proceedings at the Federal and State level but only in connection with the performance of a Federal contract or grant.
+It does not include audits, site visits, corrective plans, or inspection of deliverables.

+Conviction means a judgment or conviction of a criminal offense by any court of competent jurisdiction, whether entered upon a verdict or a plea, and includes a conviction entered upon a plea of nolo contendere.

+Total value of currently active grants, cooperative agreements, and procurement contracts includes the value of the Federal share already received plus any anticipated Federal share under those awards (such as continuation funding).